the-wise-lab/simulation-power-analysis/README.md

 # Power analysis for regression models via simulation

 This repository contains Python code for performing power analysis for regression models via simulation.
+This is particularly useful for estimating power for complex regression models with data that may not be normally distributed.

 ## Installation